MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/button.md

 ![Button Main](../../../mrtk3-overview/images/UXBuildingBlocks/MRTK_UX_v3_Button.png)

 A button gives the user a way to trigger an immediate action.
-It's one of the most foundational components in mixed reality, and providing satisfying MRTK provides two categories of button prefabs: canvas-based and non-canvas-based under MRTK UX Components package/Buttons.
-For more information on canvas vs non-canvas, please see.
-Both types are using the `PressableButton` script, which is a subclass of [`StatefulInteractable`](../../architecture/interactables.md) extended to include behaviors specific to buttons.
-For each category you can find various prefabs with different contents (e.g. with ot without an icon) or sizes.
+It's one of the most foundational components in mixed reality, and providing satisfying and reliable button interactions is essential to a quality mixed reality experience.
+MRTK provides two categories of button prefabs: Canvas-based and non-Canvas-based.
+Both configurations use the `PressableButton` script, a subclass of [`StatefulInteractable`](../../../mrtk3-overview/architecture/interactables.md) extended to include behaviors specific to buttons.

+To learn more about how the hybrid Canvas UI system works, [view the documentation here](../../../mrtk3-uxcore/packages/uxcore/canvas-ui.md).

 ## Example scenes